kusfo/sms-fxsample/README.md

 and optionally -r to split sample into blocks for rom replayer.

 ## Acknowledgments
-Thanks to Maxim for the original ASM code, MrBurrito for the example code and Sverx for his wonderful work on devkitSMS.
+Thanks to Maxim for the original ASM code, MrBurrito for the example code, Sverx for his wonderful work on devkitSMS and Calindro for the magnificent Sega Master System emulator Emulicious.